aeog2024/iiag/content/corporations/teva-pharmaceuticals/index.md

 In 2010, Teva acquired the German pharmaceutical company **Ratiopharm**.

-## Instututional shareholders and partnerships
+## Institutional shareholders and partnerships

 ```markmap
 - institutional